DumbassAU/ohiorizzAPI/README.md

 │   └── myAssets-win-x86.bundle
 ├── Roles/
 │   └── CoolCustomRole.cs
-├── MyMiraModPlugin.cs
+├── MyOhioModPlugin.cs
 └── MyModAssets.cs
 ```

 ## Roles
-Roles are very simple in Mira API.
+Roles are very simple in ohio rizz API.
 There are 3 things you need to do to create a custom role:
 1. Create a class that inherits from a base game role (like `CrewmateRole`, `ImpostorRole`, etc)
 2. Implement the `ICustomRole` interface from Mira API.
 3. Add the `[RegisterCustomRole]` attribute to the class.